 With competition in mind, we do try and encourage the participation by our members in the local and national events, but it is by no means a requirement of membership.

 We have county champions and national record holders as club members, but we fully appreciate that there are those who just want to shoot purely for the pleasure of the sport.
-You can talk to our competitions officer to find out more about upcoming tournaments.
+You can talk to our competitions officer to find out more about upcoming tournaments or go directly to the WAA website link at the bottom of the page.

 We encourage members to represent the club by wearing our club clothing when attending the weekly shoot.
 This will be essential if you enter competitions, as archery has quite a strict dress code at official events.
 The following club clothing can be ordered from Kathys of maenclochog.
 Hoodies, zoodies, crew neck sweatshirt, short sleeve t-shirt, long sleeve t-shirt, short sleeve polo, long sleeve polo, tote bags & mugs.
 Orders usually take approximately a week to turn around. contact Kathy @ 07773043693